-At Cabo de la Vela, you will find beautiful places like: The "Pilon de Azucar, a small peak, from where you will see the stunning views of the region, and the beach "Ojo de agua" a very nice beach to relax, enjoy one of these spectacular places to visit in Colombia and take a refreshing bath in the Caribbean sea.
+At Cabo de la Vela, you will find beautiful places like The "Pilon de Azucar, a small peak, from where you will see the stunning views of the region, and the beach "Ojo de agua" a very nice beach to relax.
+Enjoy one of these spectacular places to visit in Colombia and take a refreshing bath in the Caribbean sea.
 You will spend the night in one of the Rancherias managed by the local community, where you will have plenty of time to relax and learn a little bit about the Wayuu culture.

 5. Villa de Leyva

 Near Villa de Leyva you can also visit the Archeological Park of Moniquira, also known as "El Infiernito".
-This is an old Muisca sanctuary with a solar calendar and huge sculptures to the fertility of the land.
+This is an old Muisca sanctuary with a solar calendar and monumental sculptures to the fertility of the land.
 You can also visit the Fossil Museum to see the petrified skeleton of a large marine reptile that inhabited this region 120 million years ago.

 Spend three days in Boyaca including Villa de la Leyva and other towns off the beaten track during a unique tour.

 Colombia's Coffee Region is also called the Coffee Triangle, one of the many unique places to visit in Colombia!
 You can tour this fertile region, located in the heart of the Andes, where the majority of the famous Colombian coffee is produced.
 This region is not only blessed with the perfect weather conditions to grow the best quality coffee but also with a great variety of options for rural tourism.
 Including visits to coffee farms to learn about the coffee production process, hiking in natural parks or visiting traditional Paisa towns.